 - Keep it simple.
 Don’t put too many words or complex images.
 Simple and bold is good so it’s understood quickly (esp since many people will be viewing this on-the-go from their mobile phones).

 - Be consistent.
 Make sure the header image used is consistent with the rest of your communication branding (i.e. it matches your website, logo, colors, etc.).
 You can change it up a bit to best fit the format, but keep the primary elements consistent.
 Bonus: Try to make sure all of your Lists in your Flocknote Network have similar consistency where appropriate.

 - Make it look good.
 Don’t just throw this together hastily or use some random picture you have on your computer.
 Find somebody in your organization with professional design skills and tools (I guarantee you they are there waiting for you to ask them to contribute their gifts to your mission).
 Get them to come up with something amazing.
 Better yet, get multiple people to come up with multiple options and then all vote on the best one.
 Even if you have to pay a professional designer a couple hundred bucks to do this, it’s probably worth it.
 But there are also free tools out there (like Canva) that make it ridiculously easy for just about anyone to create their own superb email header images.
 So you’re out of excuses!

 - Don’t make the image essential.
 In other words, don’t put all your important info only in the header (or any) image.
 It’s important to remember that some of your readers will choose not to load images for some email they get.
 If you put all the essential info in the image, those people will never see it.

 In Flocknote, your newsletter header image should be at least 600px wide, but it can be any height you like (short, tall, whatever).
 Here are some examples and thoughts to give you some ideas (below).
-And if you’d like help with your logo or newsletter header image, check out this special deal we have for you here.
+And let us know if we can help with anything!

 I like this one because of the great, simple design and the cool fade to the white below: